ZDCSlab/Group-Adaptive-Elicitation/README.md

 ![Teaser](/assets/gae_teaser.jpg "Teaser")

-This repository contains code for the paper: [Whom to Query for What: Adaptive Group Elicitation via Multi-Turn LLM Interactions](https://arxiv.org/pdf/2602.14279).
+This repository contains code for the paper [Whom to Query for What: Adaptive Group Elicitation via Multi-Turn LLM Interactions](https://arxiv.org/pdf/2602.14279) by Ruomeng Ding*, Tianwei Gao*, Thomas P. Zollo, Eitan Bachmat, Richard Zemel, and Zhun Deng.

 We study adaptive group elicitation, a framework that jointly selects which questions to ask and which respondents to query under limited budgets.
 Our approach combines an LLM-based expected information gain objective with heterogeneous graph neural network propagation to impute missing responses and guide respondent selection.